calbrch01/HSQL/hsqlt/notes/translations.basic.md

 // TODO what is count(*) and count(somecolumn) ??

 // select count(*) from ap;
 // select count(personid) from ap;
+// no difference between above ones for ECL

 //select firstname as someothercol from ap;
 sc := table(ap,{someothercol:= firstname});